 All students are required to complete a bachelor's degree prior to admission into the 32-month professional phase of the physical therapy program.
-The professional curriculum consists of unique experiences provided within a supportive healthcare community including an optional service-learning experience in Guatemala as well as a future service learning experience in Peru.
+The professional curriculum consists of unique experiences provided within a supportive healthcare community including an optional international service-learning experience in Guatemala or Peru.
 An individual or group research project, culminating with a presentation and paper in manuscript form, is required to complete the clinical inquiry portion of the curriculum.
-Full-time clinical education experiences are completed at a large variety of diverse settings throughout the US and are spaced throughout the educational program.
-There is also a full time clinical experience opportunity offered in Peru.
+Full-time clinical education internships are completed at a variety of diverse settings throughout the US and are spaced throughout the educational program.
+There is also a full time clinical internship opportunity offered in Peru.
 Students manage a pro bono clinic on campus and provide physical therapy services under faculty guidance in order to practice their skills and serve the needs of the people in the community.
 The experienced faculty, representing several specialty areas of practice, are assisted by adjunct faculty, including physical therapists, physicians, and other healthcare professionals.
 The Doctor of Physical Therapy (DPT) degree is awarded upon successful completion of both the academic and clinical portions of the curriculum.